Project: Using transcranial magnetic stimulation to treat postpartum depression

 Disclosure of interest

-Professor David Barton has a direct financial interest in NeuroCentrix TMS Pty.
+Dr David Barton has a direct financial interest in NeuroCentrix TMS Pty.
 Ltd trading as NeuroCentrix TMS (NeuroCentrix), namely as a director and shareholder of NeuroCentrix.
-Accordingly, Professor David Barton is to be regarded as holding a personal financial interest in any transactions or arrangements you make with NeuroCentrix including the participation in TMS as conducted by NeuroCentrix.
+Accordingly, Dr David Barton is to be regarded as holding a personal financial interest in any transactions or arrangements you make with NeuroCentrix including the participation in TMS as conducted by NeuroCentrix.

 Should you have any concerns or complaints about the conduct of the project, you are welcome to contact the Executive Officer, Monash University Human Research Ethics (MUHREC):